 The assignment is to create, launch, market, and optimize playlists that drives awareness to Sing for Hope.
 The playlists will include an introduction from Jon Batiste and student-created voice messages that educate listeners about the non-profit’s mission.
 The student teams have three weeks to grow their listenership and influence their audience to become activated in the conversation around the power of music in transforming lives and access to music resources for all.

-The Carnegie Mellon University Pandora Challenge wraps up on October 7th!
-Stay tuned to see how these students make a positive impact with the power of technology and music.
+The Carnegie Mellon University Pandora Challenge wrapped up on October 7th!
+Congratulations to the winning student team!